ahmedbahgaten/BanqueMisr-TMDB/README.md

 # Unit Tests
 - The project includes a comprehensive suite of unit tests to ensure the correctness of the app's logic and functionality.
 Unit tests are written using XCTest and cover various aspects of the app, including ViewModel logic, data parsing, and network requests.
 Running the unit tests provides confidence in the app's behavior and helps maintain stability during development and refactoring.

+# Project Branches
+- The app is developed on the Development branch